keboola/component-tableau-extract-refresh-trigger/README.md

 ## Tableau datasource specification

 The trigger application is executing tasks / schedules that are defined on data sources.
 Specify a list of data sources with extracts to trigger in this section.

+**IMPORTANT NOTE**

-Note that there must be appropriate tasks/schedules set for all these sources otherwise the execution will fail.
+- there must be appropriate tasks/schedules set for all these sources otherwise the execution will fail.
+- The datasource in Tableau Online must be published.

 Each data source is uniquely defined by the `LUID`, which is only available via API and there's no way to retrieve it via the UI.
 For this reason the data source may be identified by several identifiers.